Willim7/Permissions/README.md

 <br>

 These commands will output the same result as the non-shortened version.
-This is just a simple solution to allow for faster group & player modification (and less typing)
+This is just a simple solution to allow for faster group & player modification (and less typing) Hope you enjoy this feature :)

 |Group Commands Shortened|Description|
 |-------|-----------|